JianouJiang/scientific-computing-mphil-cambridge/README.md

-# Welcome to GitHub Desktop!
+# Welcome to MPhil in Scientific Computing at Cambridge!

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.

-Write your name on line 6, save it, and then head back to GitHub Desktop.
+This is where I store the code for the one-year master course for scientific computing at the Univeristy of Cambridge.
+Hopefully the code can inspire more than just me on the internet!

 Jianou Jiang

+06/Oct/2020